Ram-blip/Live_Streaming_Frontend/README.md

-# Video Conferencing with Mediasoup
+# ActiveSpeaker and Video Conferencing with Mediasoup

 ## Overview